rh-aiservices-bu/model-car-importer/README.md

 - Service account with appropriate permissions
 - Quay.io authentication secret

-## Overview

-This pipeline automates the process of:
-1. Downloading models from Hugging Face
-2. Optionally compressing models using the RHAIIS LLM Compressor
-3. Packaging models into OCI images
-4. Pushing images to Quay.io
-5. Registering models in the OpenShift model registry
-6. Optionally deploying models as InferenceServices with GPU support

 ## Features

 - Downloads models from Hugging Face with customizable file patterns